 - Preheat the oven to 325 degrees F. Grease and flour two, 9-inch, round cake pans.

-- Rinse an orange and dry it.
-Grate 1 tablespoon of orange zest and set it aside.
-Squeeze two tablespoons of orange juice and add them to your bowl with the egg yolks.
-Add ½ cup confectioners sugar, the lemon extract, and salt to your egg yolks.
+- Squeeze two tablespoons of orange juice and add the juice to your bowl with the egg yolks.
+Add ½ cup confectioners sugar, the lemon extract, and salt to the egg yolks.
 Beat the egg yolk mixture for 10 minutes on medium-high speed, until it is very thick and lemon-colored.
 (If you have a stand mixer, use it.)

 - Separate two eggs, placing the egg whites in a clean and dry medium, stainless bowl.
 (You won't need the two egg yolks but can refrigerate them for another use.)
 Using clean beaters, beat the egg whites until frothy, then gradually add in ¼ cup granulated sugar, beating well after each addition.
 Beat the egg whites until stiff peaks (not dry) are formed.
 (It will take several minutes.
 The peaks will remain standing when the beater is slowly lifted out of the meringue.)
 Add the orange juice mixture to the meringue and gently fold it in until you no longer see any liquid.

 - When the cake layers have cooled, loosen them from the pans (run a knife around the edges of the pans if you need to).
 Place a dinner plate over each cake layer and invert one cake layer onto each plate.
 Carefully turn over each cake layer until the rounded side is up.
-Gently spread the orange meringue filling over the surface of each cake layer, starting in the center and being careful not to let the filling run over the sides.
-Try to use an equal amount of filling on each layer.
-Wash and dry your cake pans and use them to cover each plate.
-Place the covered cake layers in the refrigerator overnight or for at least 10 hours.

 Notes